ankidroid/Anki-Android/Database-Structure.md

     flds            text not null,
       -- the values of the fields in this note. separated by 0x1f (31) character. sfld            integer not null,
-      -- sort field: used for quick sorting and checking uniqueness csum            integer not null,
+      -- sort field: used for quick sorting and duplicate check csum            integer not null,
-      -- field checksum
-    flags           integer not null,
+      -- field checksum used for dupe. check: int from start of sha1 hash of first field flags           integer not null,
       -- unused
     data            text not null